srynobio/vmccl/README.md

 -------------------------------------|------------|--------------------------|
 1|VMC:GS\_jqi61wB\_nLCsUMtCXsS0Yau\_pKxuS21U|1 dna:chromosome chromosome:GRCh37:1:1:249250621:1

+**The importance of using the correct fasta files to generate `VMC_GS` cannot be stressed enough as even a change of a single base will generate a completely different sequence identifier.
+This is especially important when considering sharing `VMC_GA` with other institutions.**

 #### VCF option:

 Please review the [example]() section for best practices instructions on how to run `vmccl`.